-Refined Fool is a group of teachers, creatives, blue collars, entrepreneurs, musicians and pastors who care about beer, business, Sarnia and each other.
-We began by brewing out of our houses in midwinter with propane burners and frozen hoses and have since evolved into a downtown nano-brewery.Browse the brews
+Refined Fool is a group of teachers, creatives, blue collars, entrepreneurs, musicians and pastors who care about beer, business, Sarnia, and each other.
+We started out as a foolish bunch of backyard brewers using propane burners and frozen hoses and now we’re a real life microbrewery.Browse the brews

 This sneaky little bastard is red in colour and has a body balanced slightly more towards malt than hops.
 Featuring caramel and toffee flavours alongside hints of blueberry and bubble gum, it’s a guaranteed slingshot to your mouth.

 My Cousin Knows The Drummer is a 5% Hefeweizen, a German wheat beer brewed in its traditional unfiltered form.
 This cloudy, golden beauty is dry and tart, with notes of banana and bubblegum.
 Best enjoyed with that one buddy who, for some reason, likes to name drop people that her cousin knows.

 Tiny Pony Withdrawal